mpoegel/mpoegel.github.io/_posts/2015-5-5-HackRPI-Status-Board-Update-3.md

 [**Pull Request #36**](https://github.com/mpoegel/HackRPI-Status-Board/pull/36)

 And now for the grand finale.
 Using what is by far my favorite Meteor Package to date, [Restivus](https://github.com/kahmali/meteor-restivus), _REST APIs for the Best of Us_, I created an API for the Status Board.
 It turns out, this was significantly easier than I thought.
 I created an endpoint at `api/CommitMessages` to receive requests to interact with the `CommitMessages` collection.
-Currently, the only endpoint I have setup is `POST` to `api/CommitMessages`, but will definitely expand this in the future.
+Currently, the only endpoint I have setup is `POST` to `api/CommitMessages`, but I will definitely expand this in the future.

-Following the GitHub OAuth process was a bit tricky a times, especially as I test from `localhost:3000`.
-Shout out [ngrok](https://ngrok.com/) for being awesome at forwarding the localhost.
+Following the GitHub OAuth process was a bit tricky at times, especially as I test from `localhost:3000`.
+Shout out [ngrok](https://ngrok.com/) for being awesome at forwarding the localhost to internet.
 To summarize, the process works as follows:

-1. The Server constructs a redirect to GitHub using the Status Board's `clientId` and a random string `state` to protect against requests being made by a third party.
+1. The server constructs a redirect to GitHub using the Status Board's `clientId` and a random string `state` to protect against requests being made by a third party.
 ```javascript
 return 'https://github.com/login/oauth/authorize?'
     + 'client_id=' + Meteor.settings.github_clientId